candimods/stretchermod/README.md

 5. Lucas3

-for the future the abiility to have more than one compatible stretcher atm you hsve to swap out stretchers
+for the future the abiility to have more than one compatible stretcher atm you have to swap out stretchers

 Compaitible Stretchers:
 1. Stryker M1 Stretcher compatible with  powerload system